 A brief introduction to the story of Shackleton's Endurance expedition from 1914-1917.
-35 images with simple captions and QR codes to larger picture pages, single unlinked pages or as a slide-show.
+35 images with simple captions and links to the larger picture page as a slide-show.
 The expedition in more detail here

 2 - Frank Wild in polar gear, a studio portrait taken in England before he left with Shackleton for Antarctica in 1914.